Fondation Hirondelle +41 21 654 20 20

 https://www.hirondelle.org/en/myanmar-en#sigProIde809c618f7

-From 2016 to 2018, Fondation Hirondelle also worked with the Hluttaw, or the Myanmar Union Parliament to improve media coverage of legislative processes.
-Over this time, we carried out several cycles of participative workshops and coaching with parliamentary press staff, journalists covering parliament from private and public media, and members of parliament.
-Fondation Hirondelle has also worked with non-state actors involved in the country’s peace process including representatives of 11 ethnic groups.
-From 2016-2017, workshops were organized, reuniting 36 participants from these organizations.
-These dealt with questions linked to public access to information on the peace process and the way to diversify the views in the coverage by national media.
+Previously, Fondation Hirondelle worked with the Hluttaw (Parliament of the Union of Myanmar) between 2016 and 2018 to improve media coverage of legislative processes.
+During this period, we conducted several rounds of participatory workshops and coaching with parliamentary press staff, journalists from private and public media covering parliament, and members of parliament.
+Fondation Hirondelle also worked with non-state actors involved in the country's peace process, including representatives of 11 ethnic groups.
+From 2016 to 2017, workshops were organised, bringing together 36 participants from these organisations.
+They addressed issues related to public access to information about the peace process and how to diversify viewpoints in national media coverage.

 Objectives